-Of these inputs, concessionary journey length has only a modest impact, and route length none at all.
+Of these inputs, concessionary journey length has only a modest impact on the output marginal capacity cost per generated passenger, and route length none at all.
 However, a 10% variation in any of the others will, in isolation, lead to proportionately much greater change in the calculated cost rates.